-Population at risk of malaria in Ethiopia (in millions)
+Population at risk of malaria in Kenya (in millions)

-By 2070, almost 130 million people are projected to be at risk of malaria assuming a high emissions scenario.
-Population growth can also cause increases in the population at risk in areas where malaria presence is static in the future.
+Towards 2070, under both high and low emissions scenarios about 83 million people are projected to be at risk of malaria.
+Population growth can also cause increases in the population at-risk in areas where malaria presence is static in the future.